SCIONSCALABILITY, CONTROL, AND ISOLATION ON NEXT-GENERATION NETWORKS

 The internet was not designed with security in mind.
 Fixes to date are mostly ad hoc patches that either introduce unexpected consequences (e.g., S-BGP prevents route hijacking but causes delayed route convergence) or require a single root of trust.
 The latter is unlikely to exist in today's geographically, administratively, and socially diverse Internet.
 Moreover, a clean-slate design can be a reference that tells us how good a network could be even if we want to evolve the current Internet.

 There are plenty of ways to dive into SCION.
 Check the frequently asked questions (FAQ) or the publications, see our news and press coverage, watch an introduction of the SCION architecture on YouTube, have a look at the source code on GitHub, or join the SCION community.

 You can also subscribe to the SCION newsletter:

-Here is a list of recent scientific publications that present some of the SCION highlights.
-In addition to considering the list, you may also check the publications of the Network Security Group at ETH Zurich, or consult selected publications in the following research areas: Public-Key Infrastructures, Denial-of-Service (DoS) Defenses, and High-Speed Anonymous Communication.
+Here is a curated list of recent publications presenting several aspects of SCION.
+In addition to this list, you may also want to check out the publications of the Network Security Group at ETH Zurich, or consult selected publications in the following research areas: Public-Key Infrastructures, Denial-of-Service (DoS) Defenses, and High-Speed Anonymous Communication.

 SCION is running on a number of hosts around the world.
 Click here for a full-screen map.